-The writer joined PopMatters in 2011 and covers mainly extreme metal music topics.
-He is a classically-trained pianist, but enjoys extreme metal more than classical music.
-He types for Angry Metal Guy, Metal Bandcamp, No Clean Singing and PureGrainAudio.com.
+The writer joined PopMatters in 2011 and is certainly not a descendent of Sergei Prokofiev.
+He had an education in Classical music, and uses the knowledge to aid him in writing about extreme/underground music.
+He types for Angry Metal Guy, No Clean Singing, PureGrainAudio.com and Tyranny of Tradition.
 Magazines he contribute to include Ghost Cult and New Noise.
-His writing has also appeared in Hails & Horns (R.I.P.), Heavy Blog Is Heavy, Metal Injection, Phro Metal and Teeth Of The Divine.
+His writing has also appeared in Hails & Horns (R.I.P.), Metal Bandcamp, Heavy Blog Is Heavy, Metal Injection, Phro Metal and Teeth Of The Divine.
 He interviews relevant music writers in a column called “Keyboard Warriors” and also blogs at Zetalambmary.
 Follow him on Twitter.

 Thursday, March 21 2013